 - In transparent mode, static routes must use the bridge group member interface as the gateway; you cannot specify the BVI. - In routed mode, you must specify the BVI as the gateway; you cannot specify the member interface. - Static route tracking is not supported for bridge group member interfaces or on the BVI.

 Supported Network Address

-- Static route tracking is not supported for IPv6. - ASA does not support CLASS E routing.
-Hence, CLASS E network is not routable as static routes.
+- Static route tracking is not supported for IPv6. - The ASA does not support Class E routing, so a Class E network is not routable in static routes.

 Clustering and Multiple Context Mode